gchq/sleeper/docs/deployment-guide.md

 Details of images to be uploaded can be found [here](/docs/deployment/images-to-upload.md).

 There is a script [here](/scripts/deploy/publishJars.sh) to publish the jars to a repository.
-It takes in two arguments, the repository url and the version to publish.
+It takes in one argument, the repository url to publish to.
 This script can be tested locally by using a repository url similar to file:/path/to/output that will publish these files locally.

 #### Upload the Docker images to ECR